 Why Renting Out An Investment Property In A High Inflation Environment Is The Right Move

 As a landlord, your goal is to maximize rents and minimize costs for maximum profits.
 You're running a business.
 Profit maximization can also mean not raising rents if it may cause turnover.
 Each situation is different.
 Let's look at why renting out is the right decision.

 1) To ride the inflation wave as long as possible

 If you are faced with the dilemma to rent out or sell, you should rent out when inflation is high.
 Take full advantage by capturing market rents.
 This is especially true if high inflation is transitory.

 Since the mid-1990s, the average U.S. inflation rate has hovered between 2% – 2.5%.
 2% is the official Fed inflation rate target.

-U.S. inflation is now running at 8.5% or higher in 2022.
-However, it is unlikely an inflation rate that’s 4X the 30-year average will remain for longer than a couple of years.
+U.S. inflation is now running at elevated levels.
+However, it is unlikely an inflation rate that's 4X the 30-year average will remain for longer than a couple of years.
 Just look at this historical inflation chart.